rakuten-ads/Rakuten-Reward-JS/README.md

 There are no code changes required and this feature can be enabled in the developer portal during mission creation.

-### Set `Does this mission require user's subscription` to Yes
+### Set `needsSubscription` to Yes

 During mission creation in the developer portal, set the `Does this mission require user's subscription` parameter to 'Yes'.
 This step is essential to activate the join and cancel feature.

 ### Terms and Conditions

-Once `Does this mission require user's subscription` is set to 'Yes', a terms and conditions field will automatically appear.
+Once `needsSubscription` is set to 'Yes', a terms and conditions field will automatically appear.
 Fill in the necessary details in this field.

 ### Joining and Exiting Missions

-With `Does this mission require user's subscription` set to 'Yes' and the terms and conditions filled, users can then join and exit missions.
+With `needsSubscription` set to 'Yes' and the terms and conditions filled, users can then join and exit missions.
 The terms and conditions will be displayed during the join process.

 ### Persistent Progress